Pesticide adjuvant: Regulation

-In the United States, agricultural tank adjuvants are essentially unregulated except in a few isolated cases.
+In the United States, adjuvants are essentially unregulated except in a few isolated cases.
 The states of Washington and California require that adjuvants be registered before they can be sold.
 Other states may or may not regulate adjuvants at some level.
 There is no federal regulation of tank mix adjuvants.

 However, the industry itself has several efforts underway in order to self regulate the products.
 The ASTM International (ASTM) E35.22 committee is the committee that defines agricultural tank mix claims for the industry.
 The standard E1519 defines the various claims that an adjuvant may make and reference the methods by which the claim may be proven.
 The methods are tests, which when applied to a given sample, prove that the material meets the claimed standard.